dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/winforms-applications.md

 - `Bitmap`
 - `ImageListStreamer`

-### Clipboard
+### OLE scenarios

-For information about the effects BinaryFormatter removal has on OLE scenarios such as clipboard as well as migration guidance see [Windows Forms and Windows Presentation Foundation BinaryFormatter OLE guidance](./winforms-wpf-ole-guidance.md).
+For information about the effects BinaryFormatter removal has on OLE scenarios such as clipboard and drag-and-drop as well as migration guidance see [Windows Forms and Windows Presentation Foundation BinaryFormatter OLE guidance](./winforms-wpf-ole-guidance.md).

-### Drag-and-drop feature

-If your drag-and-drop scenario involves types that aren't intrinsically handled during serialization and deserialization, BinaryFormatter is used when [`Control.DoDragDrop`](/dotnet/api/system.windows.forms.control.dodragdrop) is called, and when [`DataObject.GetData`](/dotnet/api/system.windows.dataobject.getdata) is called to retrieve a type that's been dragged out of process.
-With the BinaryFormatter removal, you'll now see a string about BinaryFormatter being removed when you drop a dragged item in another process for drag-and-drop operations with types that aren't intrinsically handled.

 ### Resources (ResX)